xames3/xa/docs/source/miscellany/guiding-stars.rst

 John Komarnicki
 -------------------------------------------------------------------------------

-`John <https://www.linkedin.com/in/john-k-819716148/>`_ is the *"MC"* of `Chicago Code and Coffee`_, a monthly tech-networking event and perhaps the largest one of all in Chicago.
+`John`_ is the *"MC"* of `Chicago Code and Coffee`_, a monthly tech-networking event and perhaps the largest one of all in Chicago.
 I first met you at one of these events (June 2024) during a particularly difficult time in my life.

 I was looking for a distraction of sorts, and it turned out to be exactly what I needed: a supportive community that you and your team had fostered with care.